hashicorp/terraform-website/content/source/docs/plugin/framework/types.html.md

 values.
 It also has a built-in suite of generic attribute type and attribute value implementations that a provider developer can use.

-## Unknown and Null
+## Null and Unknown Values

 There are two values every attribute in Terraform can hold, regardless of their
 type: null and unknown.

 ### Null

-Null is used to represent the absence of a Terraform value.
+Null represents the absence of a Terraform value.
 It is usually encountered with optional attributes that the practitioner neglected to specify a value for, but can show up on any non-required attribute.
 Required attributes can never be null.

 ### Unknown

-Unknown is used to represent a Terraform value that is not yet known.
+Unknown represents a Terraform value that is not yet known.
 Terraform uses a graph of providers, resources, and data sources to do things in the right order, and when a provider, resource, or data source relies on a value from another provider, resource, or data source that has not been resolved yet,